Please note: This article was published a long time ago. Some facts might have been changed since then!

 This is a guy thing.

 You women have your problems in this area, but this article does not address you.
-Sorry, maybe next issue.
+Sorry, maybe the next issue.

 Most of us male cyclists experience some degree of numbness on longer rides.
 Even with proper seat height and angle adjustments, there’s no getting around the inevitable pressure on the perineal area (that’s the area between your penis and your anus), where you’re actually exerting pressure directly on your prostate.